Japan's medalists from Rio Olympics, Paralympics parade through Tokyo

 TOKYO, Oct.
 7, Kyodo

-Japanese medalists from the Rio Olympics and Paralympics took part in a parade through central Tokyo on Friday as hundreds of thousands of spectators looked on.
+About 90 Japanese medalists from the Rio Olympics and Paralympics took part in a parade through central Tokyo on Friday as a total of about 800,000 spectators gathered along the 2.5-kilometer route to catch a glimpse of star athletes.

 This is the second such event to be held following the one after the 2012 London Games and the first joint parade also involving Paralympians.